phpsu/phpsu/docs/Configuration/Filesystem.md

     ->addExclude('*.mp4');
 ````

-With this phpsu will sync the complete contents **excluding** all `mp4` files.
+With this phpsu will sync all files **excluding** `mp4` files.
-You can add Multiple Excludes to your Filesystem Configuration:
+You can add multiple excludes to your Filesystem Configuration:

 ````php
 <?php